rohan2017/BMP388_DEV_I2C/README.md

 uint32_t sensorTime;                                // Sensor time
 ```

-A pointer to the head of each temperature, pressure and altitude array, as well as the sensor time is passed to the function, each time the FIFO is polled for data:
+A pointer to the head of each temperature, pressure and altitude array, as well as the sensor time are passed to the function, each time the FIFO is polled for data:

 ```
 if (bmp388.getFifoData(float temperature, float pressure, float altitude, float sensorTime)